 Raindrop.io (freemium, $3 for extra features)

 Offline: All your bookmarks are synced across all the platforms and you can view the links from any device after saving it to Instapaper.
-However, you cannot view them without the internet connection.
+However, you cannot view them without an internet connection.

 Cross-platform sync: The app is available on all the platform as a web app and app can be downloaded for both Android and iOS from the respective app stores.